The dynamical degree of billiards in an algebraic curve: Background on Dynamics of Correspondences

 In this paper, a \emph{multiset} is an effective $0$-cycle.
 When working with multisets, we use the symbol $\smallsetminus$ to denote multiset difference, taking multiplicities into account.

-A smooth projective variety $X$ has an associated Chow ring $A^\ast (X)$, and dually, Chow groups $A_\ast (X)$.
-Its elements are algebraic cycles up to rational equivalence.
+A projective variety $X$ has an associated Chow ring $A^\ast (X)$ and Chow groups $A_\ast (X)$.
+When $X$ is smooth, we may identify $A^\ast(X)$ with $A_\ast(X)$.
+The elements of $A^\ast(X)$ are algebraic cycles up to rational equivalence, graded by cycle dimension.
 Addition is formal, and multiplication is defined via the intersection product $\cdot$.
 In this paper, we need only consider the $1$-graded parts $A^1(X)$ and $A_1(X)$.

+\begin{defn}[{\cite[Section 1.3]{MR3617981} }] Let $u : V \to W$ be a generically finite and dominant morphism of smooth projective surfaces, and let $[\Sigma]$ be a prime cycle of $V$.
+Let the generic points of $\Sigma$ and $u(\Sigma)$ be denoted $\theta, \eta$ respectively.
+Since the surfaces $V$ and $W$ are projective, the map $u$ is proper.
+The \emph{proper pushforward} $u_* [\Sigma]$ is defined by

+This map is well-defined on rational equivalence classes, so it descends to the prime elements of the Chow group; then it extends by linearity to define a graded group homomorphism

+There is also a \emph{pullback} homomorphism $u_* : A_*(W) \to A_*(V)$.
+For our purposes, we only need to know its values in simple situations, as follows.
+Let $\Sigma$ be a prime $1$-cycle of $W$, that is, a prime Weil divisor.
+Say $f^{-1}(\Sigma)$ is generically reduced; this happens, for instance, if the inverse image of a general point of $\Sigma$ consists of $d$ distinct points, where $d = \deg u$.
+Then